 EXISTING WATER FACILITIES

 The District owns five supply wells and six water reservoirs (with a seventh currently under construction) within the District’s boundary.
 These reservoirs provide storage, pressure regulation, and availability for fire flow to all portions of the water system.

 There are over 60 miles of water distribution mains in the system at present.
 These water mains range in size from 2-inches to 18-inches in diameter.
 There is a variety of pipe material throughout the system, the majority being ductile iron.

 Sewer Collection System

-There have been a number of planning efforts undertaken for the District’s wastewater system over the past twenty years.
-Each has, in turn, addressed and updated the approach to wastewater collection, treatment, and disposal as needed for the Liberty Lake area.
+There have been a number of planning efforts undertaken for the wastewater system since the District was formed.
+Each has, in turn, addressed and updated the approach to wastewater collection, treatment, and disposal as needed for the Liberty Lake area, and larger Spokane region.

 A major factor behind the increased growth in the Liberty Lake area is Washington’s Growth Management Act.
 Liberty Lake Sewer and Water District has a robust infrastructure in place for providing water and sewer service, making the area one of the most attractive areas in Spokane County for development.
 This, coupled with the current strength of the regional economy, has resulted in the rate of growth that was originally expected and planned for in the Liberty Lake area over a decade ago.